redcode/Z80/README.md

 # Accuracy

-The Zilog Z80 emulator has a classic design with instruction-level granularity.
-This provides the best performance while still offering a reasonable flexibility to achieve [precision down to the T-state level](https://github.com/Agaxia/Z80Plus).
+This Z80 CPU emulator has a classic design with instruction-level granularity that delivers the best performance, whilst offering a reasonable flexibility to achieve [precision down to the T-state level](https://github.com/Agaxia/Z80Plus).

-Instruction-level granularity means that, except in a few well-defined cases, the execution of a given instruction cannot stop until all its internal M-cycles are processed.
-In addition, this type of emulation has been optimized for speed, which implies that the registers are modified only once per instruction and the [T-state counter](https://zxe.io/software/Z80/documentation/latest/APIReference.html#c.Z80.cycles) is normally updated only after a full instruction has been executed.
+Instruction-level granularity implies that: except in a few well-defined cases, the execution of a given instruction cannot stop until all its internal M-cycles are processed; instructions are not divided into micro-operations; registers are modified only once per instruction and the [T-state counter](https://zxe.io/software/Z80/documentation/latest/APIReference.html#c.Z80.cycles) is normally updated after a full instruction has been executed.

-That said, instructions, flags, memory accesses, interrupt and reset responses, clock cycles, etc., are accurately emulated as far as is known, according to the [technical documentation](https://github.com/redcode/Z80/wiki/Technical-literature) available, the findings made after decades of research on the Z80 and [electronic simulations](https://github.com/redcode/Z80/wiki/Simulators).
+That said, instructions, flags, memory accesses, interrupts, clock cycles, etc., are accurately emulated according to the [technical documentation](https://github.com/redcode/Z80/wiki/Technical-literature) available, the findings made after decades of research on the Z80 and [electronic simulations](https://github.com/redcode/Z80/wiki/Simulators).
 And, of course, the emulator passes the most exhaustive [tests](https://github.com/redcode/Z80/wiki/Tests) written to date, including all three major test suites:

 ### <span id="major_test_suites">[Zilog Z80 CPU Test Suite](https://github.com/raxoft/z80test), by [Patrik Rak](https://github.com/raxoft)</span>